 Enjoy Semana Santa, and; Please do NOT Drink and Drive (yes, even on a bicycle or moped!)

 Photos of Easter in Honduras (Click the photos to enlarge)

-There have been over 11,000 COPECO , CONAPREMM, Life Guards, and Red Cross personnel / volunteers on duty throughout the country.
+There will be over 11,000 COPECO , CONAPREMM, Life Guards, and Red Cross personnel / volunteers on duty throughout the country.